Server101/Analytical-Web-App/README.md

 # Analytical-Web-App
-This app uses the Top Stories API to Display the most common words used in the top current articles based on a specific topic selected by the user.
+This app uses the Top Stories API from the New York Times to Display the most common words used in the top current articles based on a specific topic selected by the user.
 The data is displayed as a line chart and as a wordcloud image hosting on streamlit.
 To run the application in Python enviornment type command in terminal: streamlit run main.py

 Total packages used: